ajaysundark/Othello/README.md

 are we to argue with Google.
 You could do something relatively simple like [Twitch Plays Tic-tac-toe](https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon) to something as complicated as your own [MUD](https://en.wikipedia.org/wiki/MUD).
-It doesn't need to elaborate or highly visual.
+It doesn't need to be elaborate or highly visual.

 ## Watching the game ##